 Saturday, May 3rd: "Preserving Your Family Treasures with Grace," BDC@ Beaufort Branch, 2 pm.
 Free.
 Open to anyone over age 12 interested in attending.

-May 15, 2014 - Stinking Stones & Rocks of Gold, a book about the phosphate mining industry of coastal South Carolina by Dr. Shepherd McKinley with our program co-sponsors Beaufort County Historical Society and the Coastal Discovery Museum.
+Thursday, May 15th: Stinking Stones & Rocks of Gold, a book about the phosphate mining industry of coastal South Carolina by Dr. Shepherd McKinley with our program co-sponsors Beaufort County Historical Society and the Coastal Discovery Museum.
+Free.
+Open to anyone over age 12 interested in attending.

-Booking presentations, group guided tours, and public relation activities NOW!
+Booking presentations, group guided tours, and public relation activities for Fall 2014 NOW!

 The staff of the Beaufort District Collection welcomes opportunities to make presentations to middle school and high school students, community groups, and church groups about the our services and programs.
 We can even design a presentation just for your group - with sufficient notice.
 Please contact us to discuss your needs.